Check target data rows are all unique

 Depending on whether validation has succeeded, one of:

-condition class object.
+<message/check_success>condition class object.<error/check_failure>condition class object.

-Returned object also inherits from subclass <hub_check>
+Returned object also inherits from subclass <hub_check>.

 Details